sonata-nfv/son-mano-framework/README.md

 SONATA's MANO framework is the core of SONATA's service platform and builds a flexible orchestration system.
 It consists of a set of loosely coupled components (micro services) that use a message broker to communicate.
 These components are called MANO plugins and can easily be replaced to customize the orchestration functionalities of the platform.

-The main orchestration functionalities are currently implemented in the [service lifecycle management plugin (SLM)](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-service-lifecycle-management) which receives instantiation requests from the [gatekeeper](https://github.com/sonata-nfv/son-gkeeper) and instructs the [infrastructure adapter](https://github.com/sonata-nfv/son-sp-infrabstract) to deploy the service.
-The SLM is also responsible to create the network and function records in the [repositories](https://github.com/sonata-nfv/son-catalogue-repos) once a service is instantiated.
+The main orchestration functionalities are currently implemented in the [service lifecycle management plugin (SLM)](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-service-lifecycle-management) which receives instantiation requests from the [gatekeeper](https://github.com/sonata-nfv/son-gkeeper) and instructs the [infrastructure adapter](https://github.com/sonata-nfv/son-sp-infrabstract) to deploy a service.
+The SLM is also responsible to create the service and function records in the [repositories](https://github.com/sonata-nfv/son-catalogue-repos) once a service is instantiated.

 More details about the service platform's architecture are available on SONATA's website: